 - You were not advised of your constitutional rights.

-Another example is when you find out your will lose your professional license as a result of your plea.
+Another example is when you find out you will lose your professional license as a result of your plea.
 If these consequences were not properly explained to you, it may be possible to withdraw your plea.

 What If The Court Grants My Motion to Withdraw Plea?